How people witnessed the ‘darkest day in Vancouver’ when a car slammed into a crowded festival

 “It was horrible to see," Reynon said.
 “It was like something straight out of a horror movie or a nightmare.”

 Lorena Sales, 17, similarly ran back to the festival from the bus stop when she saw ambulances rushing to the scene.
 She and her friends arrived to find a sea of bodies in the street.
-The image of a woman who had her skull crushed in the collision is burned into Sales' memory, she said.
+The image of a woman struck in the collision is burned into Sales' memory, she said.

 Vancouver's Filipino community had been celebrating Lapu Lapu Day, which honors the Indigenous chieftain Datu Lapu-Lapu, who stood up to Spanish explorers when they arrived in the Philippines in the 16th century.
 Organizers of the Vancouver event said he “represents the soul of Native resistance."